Tom Halpin: Biography

 Thomas Halpin was born on 9 November 1993 in Limerick, Ireland.
 He started Brazilian jiu-jitsu in 2011 under Rodrigo Medeiros black belt, Fergal Quinlan, while studying sports and exercise science at University.
 From 2014 Halpin started going to Miami to train under Robert 'Cyborg' Abreu at Fight Sport from whom he received his brown and black belt in 2017.

 Halpin became the first Irishman to qualify and compete at the ADCC World Championship after winning the ADCC European Trials in 2019.
 In 2020 after submitting all his opponents, including MMA fighter Masakazu Imanari, Halpin became featherweight Combat Jiu-Jitsu World Champion.

 He currently competes in the featherweight division for Polaris Pro Grappling, being the number one featherweight contender.
-During the first Polaris 14 Squads event in September 2020, he defeated Dino Bucalet (from Team EU) via reverse triangle, securing the wining point for Team British Isles.
+During the first Polaris 14 Squads event in September 2020, he defeated Dino Bucalet (from Team EU) via reverse triangle, securing the winning point for Team British Isles.
 At Polaris 21 Halpin defeated Alessio Sacchetti via unanimous decision.

+Halpin competed against Keith Krikorian at Polaris 24 on June 3, 2023 and lost the match by unanimous decision.